SHIT FOR BRAINS

 “It won’t matter,” I know he only needs me.
 Ah, such sweet sorrow.

 I tell Dad I’m talking with Jack about our school project.
 He insists I tell him what the project entails.
-He didn’t even know that Shakespeare wrote sonnets.
+He did not know that Shakespeare wrote sonnets.
 When he learns we have to present the show next month, he agrees I can be off restriction by then.
 I also warn him that Jack is going to serenade me at night, just like Romeo and Juliette.

 “More like Romeo and Mercutio,” he shows some Shakespearean knowledge.
 “I’m sure Susan will find it cute.
 No visitors in your room during restriction.”